 Constitutional Facial Acupuncture Treatments.

-At Quiescence we offer the most incredible facial treatments, modified to target your skin as it changes.
+At Quiescence we offer the most incredible cosmetic acupuncture treatments, modified to target your skin as it changes.
 Individualised treatments are designed to target your skin specifically and may involve a combination of the following: oil cleanser, herbal poultice, clay mask, herbal serum, toner spritz, facial and body acupuncture, guasha and facial cupping.

 When it comes to products, keep it simple.

 Your skin is your largest organ, absorbing whatever it comes into contact with.
 There is a dizzying array of skincare products out there, many of which contain harmful hormone disrupting chemicals.
 To make things easy, Quiescence has developed a range of skincare products that we make in house and infuse with Chinese herbs.
 The Oil Cleanser, Balance Serum and Clay Mask are at the top of the list for acne troubled skin.

 When it comes to acne, the big players are dairy and sugar.
 Gluten, alcohol and caffeine should also be consumed in moderation.